clbustos/dominanceAnalysis/README.md

 -   Provides complete, conditional and general dominance analysis for *lm* (univariate and multivariate), *lmer* and *glm* (family=binomial) models.
 -   Covariance / correlation matrixes could be used as input for OLS dominance analysis, using `lmWithCov()` and `mlmWithCov()` methods, respectively.
--   Multiple criteria can be used as fit indeces, which is useful especially for HLM.
+-   Multiple criteria can be used as fit indices, which is useful especially for HLM.

 Examples
 ========